MaltheGram/cars-r-us/README.md

  <details>
   <summary>
-   Second hand / Februry 12th 2022 - Tests
+   Second hand-in / Februrary 12th 2022 - Tests
   </summary>
   <br>
   In this hand in we've focused alot more attention onto tests.